mecdesigns/portfolio/README.md

 # portfolio
 A dynamic portfolio using the React Library for the UI and node.
 After cloning repository run "npm install" to install dependencies and "npm start" to launch the server.
+Tested with node v20.6.1.